KernelSU-Modules-Repo/netproxy/README_EN.md

 ### Method 3: Manual Configuration

-Create a JSON config file in the `outbounds` directory:
+Create a JSON config file in the `outbounds/default` directory:

 ```json
 {